aiven/devportal/docs/products/kafka/howto/best-practices.rst

 You can set the replication factor in `Aiven web console <https://console.aiven.io/>`_ when you create a new topic or edit an existing one.

-.. note:: We do allow to set the replication factor below 2 in order to prevent data loss from unexpected node termination.
+.. note:: We do not allow to set the replication factor below 2 in order to prevent data loss from unexpected node termination.

 Choose a reasonable number of partitions for a topic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~